globalcitizens/citizenships/readme.md

 ## Table of content:

-* [example with specific links](country_example.md) - I hope to build something like this for all interesting countries.
+* [example of some country](country_example.md) - I hope to build something like this for all interesting countries.
 * [comparison links](comparison_links.md)